angularsen/roslyn-analyzers/README.md

 ![Error list describes what properties or fields are not assigned.](Docs/Images/ObjectInitializer_AssignAll_ErrorList.png?raw=true "Error list describes what properties or fields are not assigned.")

 ### Enable/disable by comments
 Analysis must be explicitly enabled by a special comment, and can be disabled and re-enabled to only apply analysis to certain blocks of code.
+These comments can occur anywhere in the file and affects all the code below it, or until the next special comment.
 ```csharp
 // ObjectInitializer_AssignAll enable
 Foo foo = new Foo